The Dark Pain of Depression

 Both depression and anxiety share symptoms like irritability, worry, poor concentration, insomnia, fatigue, psycho-motor agitation, crying, feelings of inferiority, guilt and low self-esteem.

 One of the most useful metaphors for depression is the black dog.
 In the following video, we’ll see how depression is symbolized by the black dog that keeps growing bigger and bigger, until it becomes a shadow that envelops the lives of those suffering.

-This video was made by the World Health Organization to graphically illustrate some of the day to day situations as seen from the point of view of a person suffering from depression.
+This video was made by the World Health Organization to graphically illustrate some of the day to day situations as seen from the point of view of a person suffering from the pain of depression.

-If you feel like you can identify with what we’ve talked about in this article or you think you may be suffering from depression, consult your doctor and share your concerns with the people who love you.
+If you feel like you can identify with what we’ve talked about in this article or you think you may be suffering from depression, talk to your doctor and share your concerns with the people who love you.

-Look for a treatment that will help you focus your thoughts and your environment, little by little so that you’ll start feeling better.
+Look for a treatment that will help you focus your thoughts little by little so that you can start the process of healing.